 4. Michelle Mischkulnig

-Mischkulnig is an Australian textiles artist who creates works that are inspired by the Sun, the ocean, spring flowers and her family holidays – we can learn a lot from Michelle.
-She says that she is also drawn to colour and texture which is very evident throughout her work and builds up layers by tearing, cutting, twisting and fraying.
+Mischkulnig is an Australian textiles artist.
+Her work is inspired by the Sun, the ocean, spring flowers and her family holidays.
+We can learn a lot from Michelle.
+She says that she is also drawn to colour and texture which is very evident throughout her work.
+She builds layers by tearing, cutting, twisting and fraying.
 You can see more of her work and read our interview with Michelle here.

 5. Lucian Freud